vectordotdev/timber-ruby/README.md

 ## Overview

-Timber makes great Ruby logging effortless.
-It pairs with the [Timber console](#the-timber-console), enabling you to obtain complete insight into your application, so that you can solve problems faster and produce top-notch Ruby apps.
+Timber for Ruby is an extension for the [Timber logging service](https://timber.io) that instantly makes your Ruby logs great.
+Without changing your logs, it captures crticial metadata and context, providing you with unparalleled insight into your app.
+Log better, solve problems faster, and produce higher quality Ruby apps.

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Powerful logging**](#usage)